-The lyrics are quite sentimental and describe how one might feel as they watch the first snowfall with a loved one.
+The lyrics of this Japanese song are quite sentimental as they describe how one might feel watching the first snowfall with a loved one.

 3. “Minna Yume no Naka“

 The lyrics in Kyoko Takada’s calming ballad are about being gracious over a lost love.
-The title translates to “It’s All Dream,” and reflects the Japanese aesthetic of yugen, which expreses that life is boring when everything is known.
+The song reflects the Japanese aesthetic of yugen, which expresses that life is boring when everything is known.

-Loosely translated as “mysterious,” it implies that some things should be held back.
+Loosely translated as “mysterious,” this Japanese song implies that some things should be held back.

 4. “Ringo Oiwake“